spiral/docs/docs/en/basics/errors.md

 ## Exception reporting

-In addition to renderers, the Spiral Framework also allows for the registration of reporters, which can be used to store information about exceptions in a file or send it to an external service like [Sentry](https://sentry.io).
+In addition to renderers, Spiral also allows for the registration of reporters, which can be used to store information about exceptions in a file or send it to an external service like [Sentry](https://sentry.io).

 Reporters can be registered with the `ExceptionHandler` class in a similar way to renderers, by using the addReporter